Tugeru/capstone-agents/Integration/rovodev/README.md

 3. Paste the instructions (Ctrl+V / Cmd+V) into the RovoDev prompt
 4. Continue your conversation with the agent

+**Batch safety note**: Programmatic batch runs using `rovodev` can execute actions without manual confirmation. `scripts/run_agents.py` requires `--auto-approve` for non-interactive batch runs that modify the workspace or use tool approvals.
+Prefer interactive mode when you want to confirm changes.

 ### Direct RovoDev CLI Usage

 ```bash